01 of 06

 Teach Your Kids to Tell Time With This Simple Craft

-You can teach kids to tell time with this paper plate clock craft tutorial!
+You can teach kids to tell time with this paper plate clock craft tutorial.
 Most children can easily understand time with digital clocks, but face a bit of a challenge learning to recognize time on an analog clock.
 Although digital clocks are quite popular these days, analog clocks aren't going away any time soon, and reading them is a skill a child will have to master.
 Help your kids stay ahead of the curve with this easy paper clock craft project, which is great to do at home or in the classroom.

 Before you can even start working with a paper clock, your children must understand three essential skills.